paulalberti/mixedmessages/readme.md

 * [Setup](#setup)

 ## General info
-This project requires the random generation of 3 individual strings.
+This project requires the creation of 3 random strings.

 ## Technologies
 Project is created with: